dymmond/esmerald/docs/en/docs/guides/more-advanced/09-path-params.md

 ---

-This guide gives you full control over how to implement and validate path parameters in Esmerald.
+This guide gives you full control over how to implement and validate path parameters in Ravyn.
 Whether you're building a large-scale API or finely tuned microservices, mastering path parameters will help you write clean, reliable, and user-friendly endpoints.